zoppellarielena/Standard-GAN-vs-WGAN-for-Image-Colorization/Readme.md

 - Tonazzo Valentina: https://github.com/ValentinaTonazzo
 - Zoppellari Elena: https://github.com/zoppellarielena

-In the repository also the paper about the project and a brief presentation of the project are provided as pdf file.
+In the repository also the report about the project and a brief presentation of the project are provided as pdf file.